-You will probably leave your surgery wearing a bandage and possibly a special postoperative bra as directed by your surgeon to protect the wounds and support your breasts.
+You will probably leave your surgery wearing a bandage to protect the wounds and support your breasts.
 Your surgeon will tell you how long to keep your breasts bandaged.
 Eventually, you will be able to wear a bra for support instead of the bandages.
 Your doctor will give you instructions about bathing or washing the area during the first few days.
 He or she may tell you not to take baths for a certain period of time.